Breaking glass shower doors in the news…

 It’s not enough to make sure a sliding door hits the bumper when it travels normally.
 What happens if someone leans or pushes on the door while sliding it?
 Try to push the door into and also out of the enclosure while opening and closing it.
 Does it hit the frame or anything else?

 A child or senior might inadvertently push the glass door leaf out of alignment during closing so that it hits the frame instead of the bumper, breaking the glass.
 By the way, don’t put towel bars inside the shower enclosure.
 If a bather falls, it is better that they go down by themselves without pulling a shower door down on top of them.

 3. Stressed operation without impact

-If your sliding shower door allows too much in and out movement as discussed above, there may be an opportunity to overstress the door by twisting it, bringing about breakage.
+If your sliding glass shower door allows too much in and out movement as discussed above, there may be an opportunity to overstress the door by twisting it, bringing about breakage.
 Much leverage can be developed in such movements, and strong forces can be transmitted to weaker parts of the glass door system, such as drilled holes.
 A chip near a drilled hole could be encouraged to creep toward the tensile zone under such stress, then crrraaaccck!
 Treat the doors gently.
 If they have too much slop, get thicker doors, better hardware or tighten the hardware.

 4. Edge damage under forceful operation